pranomostro/ic/README.md

 Does the input contain STR?
 ===========================

 ic is a simple program that returns true if it's standard input contains it's first argument, and false if it does not. ic is mostly a tiny project for getting a grasp of myrddin.
 More information is given in the man-page.

 Requirements
 ------------

 * [the myrddin compiler and standard library](https://www.github.com/oridb/mc)
-* optional: mbld (included with the standard myrddin compiler)

 Installation
 ------------

-If you use mbld, use
+Run

 	mbld install